All candidates for admission must have:

-1) Bachelor's degree from a regionally accredited college or university (or if planning to complete a bachelor's degree prior to enrollment).
-While no specific discipline is required, often, undergraduate students major in areas such as health sciences, exercise science or psychology in preparation for a doctorate program in occupational therapy.
+1. Bachelor's degree from a regionally-accredited college or university or a plan to complete one prior to enrollment.
+While we do not require any specific discipline, undergraduate students often major in areas such as health science, exercise science, or psychology in preparation for a doctorate program in occupational therapy.

 |Anatomy and Physiology I with Lab||4|